Let’s Start a Conversation

 The Importance of Net Working Capital

 As a business owner, you're not just selling a company; you're selling a legacy.
-However, the business's value is a composite of non-tangible assets, which are called "Goodwill," tangible assets such as furniture, fixtures, and equipment (FFE), and Net Working Capital.
-Here's why you need to pay attention to Net Working Capital:
+However, the business's value is a composite of non-tangible assets called "Goodwill," tangible assets such as furniture, fixtures, and equipment (FFE), and net working capital.
+Here's why you need to pay attention to net working capital:

 • Smooth Transition: Ensuring adequate working capital means the business can operate seamlessly once the owner exits and still meet short-term obligations like payroll and accounts payable after closing the sale (which buyers require).

-• Negotiate with Confidence: Properly calculating NWC according to GAAP (Generally Accepted Accounting Practices) and setting a PEG or forecasted amount takes this issue out of the negotiations.
+• Negotiate with Confidence: calculating NWC according to GAAP (Generally Accepted Accounting Principles) and setting a "Peg" or forecasted amount takes this issue out of the negotiations.

 What Exactly Is Net Working Capital?